Codyjames345/modpackctl/README.md

 `modpackctl.py` is the pack maintainer's tool.
 It tracks mod versions by importing CurseForge export zips, generates changelogs, builds client and server release zips, and publishes them to GitHub with a single command.

 `{file_prefix}-client-updater.py` (and its compiled `.exe`) ships alongside the release zip.
-Players double-click it to check for updates and apply them without re-downloading the entire modpack.
+Players run it to install the modpack from scratch or apply incremental updates — no release zip required for either case.

 ## Prerequisites